swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 {:class="out"}

-As a quick check, we can ask this array what its shape is:
+As a quick check, we can check the shape of this array:

 ~~~
 size(mean(patient_data, 1))